scvagritech/tawi-climate-smart-nutrition-intelligence-system/README.md

 ## What This Project Will Contain

-Tawi Fresh Quality AI is the open-source inference and assessment module extracted from Tawi Fresh's production platform.
+Tawi Fresh Climate Smart Nutrition Intelligent System is the open-source inference and assessment module extracted from Tawi Fresh's production platform.
 It provides:

 | Component | Description | Status |
 |-----------|-------------|--------|